 What exactly is an eSIM and how does it differ from a regular SIM?

 An eSIM is a digital SIM integrated into your phone.
-Instead of inserting a chip, you download a carrier profile and activate it from your settings.
-It does the same as a physical SIM but without plastic, and it allows you to store multiple plans and switch between them without opening the tray.
+Instead of inserting a chip, you download an operator profile and activate it from the settings.
+It does the same as a physical SIM, but without plastic, and allows you to have several saved plans and switch between them without opening the tray.

 Can I keep my Spanish number while using the travel eSIM?

 Yes.
-The eSIM provides internet data at your destination, and your Spanish number remains active for WhatsApp, calls, and SMS.
+The eSIM gives you internet data at your destination, and your Spanish number remains active for WhatsApp, calls, and SMS.
 This is the advantage of dual SIM: you browse with the local plan and receive your usual messages without changing cards or losing contacts.

 When should I activate the eSIM, before or upon arrival?